superfly/docs/blueprints/connect-private-network-wireguard/index.html.md

 round-trip min/avg/max/std-dev = 9.741/42.809/97.667/35.111 ms
 ```

-To test this with an instance of [Ollama](https://ollama.com), you can fire it up with the following commands in an empty folder (don't forget to delete it after!):
+To test the connection with an instance of [Ollama](https://ollama.com), you can fire it up with the following commands in an empty folder (don't forget to delete it after!):

 ```
 fly launch --from https://github.com/fly-apps/ollama-demo --no-deploy